2.5PN accurate waveform information for generic-planar-orbit binaries in effective one-body models: 2.5PN generic-orbit waveform in EOB coordinates

 the 2.5PN tail

 and the leading post-adiabatic contribution, also at 2.5PN,

 \end{widetext}

-We highlight that all the oscillatory memory terms and the post-adiabatic term \eqref{eq:post_ad_22} are purely non-circular contributions\footnote{In fact they stem from QK expressions like Eq.~\eqref{H22memind} whose terms are all proportional to the eccentricity $e$.} that are proportional to the symmetric mass ratio $\nu$.
+We highlight that all the oscillatory memory terms are purely non-circular contributions\footnote{In fact they stem from QK expressions like Eq.~\eqref{H22memind} whose terms are all proportional to the eccentricity $e$.} that are proportional to the symmetric mass ratio $\nu$.
 This means that they disappear both in the test-mass limit $\nu\to0$ and in the circular limit, so that the impact of their eventual inclusion in EOB models can be only assessed by performing comparisons with numerically simulated waveform for comparable-mass non-circularized binaries.
+Regarding the post-adiabatic term \eqref{eq:post_ad_22} we specify instead that, while it is also proportional to $\nu$, it survives in the circular limit and its contribution is actually needed to correctly reproduce the quasi-circular PN expression of $h_{22}$ given, e.g., in Ref.~\cite{Kidder:2007rt}.\footnote{In particular, it can be seen that the 2.5PN-accurate term $-24 i \nu x^{5/2}$ inside the curl brackets in Eq.~(79) of Ref.~\cite{Kidder:2007rt} results form the sum between the circular limits of the instantaneous contributions \eqref{eq:Newt_prefactor}-\eqref{eq:inst2.5PN} and the post-adiabatic term \eqref{eq:post_ad_22}.}